Skip to main content

 Protocols for Endocrine System Support

-For men discontinuing testosterone therapy, especially those concerned with fertility or a smoother transition, a is often recommended.
+For men discontinuing testosterone therapy, especially those concerned with fertility or a smoother transition, a post-therapy protocol is often recommended.
 These protocols aim to kickstart the dormant HPG axis.
 The agents used in these strategies work on different points within the endocrine feedback loop to encourage the body to produce its own testosterone and sperm.

 Consider the body’s endocrine system as a complex orchestral arrangement.
 When an external conductor (exogenous testosterone) takes over, the internal musicians (hypothalamus, pituitary, testes) quiet down.
 A post-therapy protocol is like bringing in a new set of cues and instruments to help the original musicians find their rhythm again.